NathanZlion/distrubuted_go_file_server-/README.md

 # distrubuted_go_file_server-
 Building a decentralized, fully distributed content-addressable file storage system using Go that can handle and stream very large files.
+Since the file is content-addressed will do some hashing on file content as well.

 ## What I expect to learn
 - Peer to Peer Communication